 The curriculum provides an opportunity to obtain the M.A. in Educational Leadership, as well as an option to fulfill state requirements for the principal endorsement.
-The master's degree requires the completion of 36 semester hours of course work, including 32 semester hours of EDL courses
+The master's degree requires the completion of 36 semester hours of EDL courses.